teamed/technoparkcorp.com/_posts/process/warranty/2014-08-08-deliverables.md

   - software outsourcing
   - offshore development
   - distributed programming
-next: process/scope/srs
+next_step: process/scope/srs
 ---

 Deliverables are what you pay for and what the project team produces.
 There is nothing more important in a project than the Deliverables.

 You receive the following: